nuriman2308/data_analytics_dashboards/README.md

 # data_analytics_dashboards
-Dashborads in Power BI for my pet projects
+Dashboards in Power BI for my pet projects
 # Bank Customer Analysis Dashboard

 This Power BI dashboard provides a demographic and financial overview of bank customers.